ycswaves/blog/_posts/2015-08-11-web-performance-make-js-css-external.md

 - **Empty/Primed Cache:** if the nature of your site results in higher primed cache rates for your users, the benefit of using external files is greater.
 Users may show up with an empty cache, but make serveral subsequent page views with a primed cache.

 - **Component Reuse:** if the JS and CSS files can be shared among multiple pages, using external files becomes more advantageous.
 However, the caveat here is that you may end up with either "few very big files" or "many small files".
-Only if you can find a balance that results in a high reuse rate, make JS/CSS external is the way to go, otherwise inlinging might make more sense.
+Only if you can find a balance that results in a high reuse rate, make JS/CSS external is the way to go, otherwise inlining might make more sense.

 ### Home Pages
 Home page might be the only exception where inlining is preferable.
 Take a look at the three metrics mentioned above from the perspective of home pages:

 *Page Views:* Home pages have a high number of page views per month but often only one page view per session.

 *Empty/Primed Cache:* The primed cache percentage might be lower than other sites.
-For security rea- sons, many users elect to clear the cache every time they close the browser.
+For security reasons, many users elect to clear the cache every time they close the browser.

 *Component Reuse:* The reuse rate is low.
 Many home pages are the only page a user visits on the site, so there is really no reuse.

 ### The Best of Both Worlds